 We booked flights for five from London to Tivat with Easyjet for £233.45.
 Easyjet often don’t come up on searches such as Skyscanner but they’re a great no-frills line with a good reputation and we use them frequently.

 Leaving Montenegro with AirSerbia cost £200, flying from Tivat to Belgrade.

 Total Flight costs: £433.45

-This is quite expensive because we booked flights seperately and didn’t book our Serbian flights until the last minute.
-Usually we can get return flights for less than £300.
+This is quite expensive because we booked flights separately and didn’t book our Serbian flights until the last minute.

 Our best tip for hiring a car is: Use a company which offers an incentive

 RentalCars.Com offer loyalty points which give discounts to future bookings.
 From this booking, I acquired 2500 loyalty points, which has given me £35 off a future booking.

 £304.54 – 2 weeks (We originally only booked two weeks in Montenegro as we were unsure whether we’d like it)